k0kubun/activerecord-precounter/README.md

 ## Limitation

+Target `has_many` association must have inversed `belongs_to`. i.e. `ActiveRecord::Precounter.new(tweets, :favorites).precount` needs both `Tweet.has_many(:favorites)` and `Favorite.belongs_to(:tweet)`.

-Unlike [activerecord-precount](https://github.com/k0kubun/activerecord-precount), the cache store is not ActiveRecord association and it does not utilize ActiveRecord preloader/join\_dependency.
+Unlike [activerecord-precount](https://github.com/k0kubun/activerecord-precount), the cache store is not ActiveRecord association and it does not utilize ActiveRecord preloader.
-Thus it can't eager load nested associations at once.
-But you can do it after eager loading parent associations of children you want to count.
+Thus you can't use `preload` to eager load counts for nested associations.
+And currently there's no JOIN support.

 ## License